nus-cs2103/website-base/admin/appendixE-github.md

 ## Create a GitHub profile

-Create a personal GitHub account.
+Create a personal GitHub account if you don't have one yet.
 1. You are advised to choose a sensible GitHub username as you are likely to use it for years to come in professional contexts.
 2. Strongly recommended: Complete your GitHub profile.
 In particular,
    * Specify your full name.
    * Upload a suitable profile photo (i.e. a recent photo of your face).

 <panel header="%%Why am I being pushed to complete my GitHub profile?%%" expandable>